Strong authentication supports tools such as Transport Layer Security (TLS) to verify the identities of users who log in to the database.

 You can use SecurID tokens through the RADIUS adapter.

-Secure Sockets Layer (SSL) is an industry standard protocol for securing network connections.
+Transport Layer Security (TLS) is an industry standard protocol for securing network connections.

-To support your PKI implementation, Oracle Database includes the following features in addition to SSL:
+To support your PKI implementation, Oracle Database includes the following features in addition to TLS:

 Oracle wallets, where you can store PKI credentials